 Most legitimate VPN services will cost you anywhere between $40-$99 per year.

-VPN Scam #7: VPN websites that are not secure
+VPN Scam #7: VPN Websites that Aren’t Secure

 Apart from looking into pricing, read through VPN product descriptions and verify that the services advertised are actually services.
 When looking at Mobile protection :Clean & Security VPN (mentioned above in Scam #6), the service offers protection from “dupplicate contacts” along with “instantly use full of smart anti-virus.”